WalletAccount

 selectedWalletSWO.on('networkChanged', handleNetwork);

-Similar to subscription, using .off method.
+Similar to subscription, by using the .off

 selectedWalletSWO.off('accountsChanged', handleAccount);